Travelling with pets

 If your pet is transiting or being transshipped in Singapore, additional fees may apply.

-For country specific regulations and documents required for pet travel, refer to IATA's Traveler's Pets Corner.
+For destination specific regulations and documents required for pet travel, refer to IATA's Traveler's Pets Corner.

-Due to specific country restrictions, we're unable to transport your pet into or out of the destinations below as checked baggage.
+Due to specific destination restrictions, we're unable to transport your pet into or out of the destinations below as checked baggage.
 For assistance, get in touch with your local Singapore Airlines Cargo office.

 - Into/Out of Australia